Derek132435/Code-Examples/README.md

 # Code-Examples
+Morg_Simulator_C#: Simulator designed and implemented in C# to read from a file to create "Morgs" little micro-organisms that hunt and eat each other.
+Implemented using Design patterns: Strategy, Observer, Decorator, and Factory

 BASH_C_Combination: Source code for a calculator that is implemented through the command line with BASH and then calls a C file to do the calculations.

 Binary_Search_Tree_C++: Self implemented Binary Search Tree Class